 We’ve also signed up to the West Midlands Net Zero Business Pledge and are doing our bit to make the West Midlands net zero by 2041.

-If your business does not yet have exclusive staff discounts with National Express West Midlands, your workplace could sign up to a corporate partnership to help your team save money and make a more sustainable commute!
+If your business does not yet have exclusive staff discounts with National Express West Midlands, you may be eligible to sign up to a workplace partnership to help your team save money and make a more sustainable commute!

 Clean Air Day is an initiative by Global Action Plan, bringing together communities, businesses, schools and the health sector with the aim of: